n00dbeaverstudios/MC-API/README.md

   Some examples of what functions "main" should include for all branches to use;

-  - MCAPI::StdNotification(Message); (for warning end user)
+  - IMCInterface::StdNotification(Message); (for warning end user)
-  - MCAPI::PluginCheck(); (for checking if the targeted plugin / BP asset is installed)
+  - IMCInterface::PluginCheck(); (for checking if the targeted plugin / BP asset is installed)
-  - MCAPI::NotifyStorePage(Message, URL); (calls a notification that contains a button to direct end user to store page)
+  - IMCInterface::NotifyStorePage(Message, URL); (calls a notification that contains a button to direct end user to store page)

 #### "name of studio" Branch